Pilot ChaosAi Operating System

 The failure pattern

 The deck names opportunities, trends, and ambition.
-It rarely names workflow owners, data gaps, approval rights, review cadence, and first measurable pilot.
+It rarely names workflow owners, data gaps, approval rights, review cadence, first measurable pilot, or the person allowed to stop the wrong thing.

 That is why it gets applause and then disappears.